qlands/FormShare/README.md

 ## License

-FormShare is released under the terms of the GNU Affero General Public License.
+FormShare is released under the terms of [QLands Open Source License.](./LICENSE.txt)

 The plug-in mechanism since it is based on PyUtilib is covered by a [BSD type of license](https://github.com/PyUtilib/pyutilib/blob/master/LICENSE.txt).